portworx/px-docs/applications/postgres.md

 PostgreSQL on Portworx and kubernetes helped to utilize resources even much better than virtual machines and also provide isolation from other apps which are deployed on the same machine.

 ### Prerequisites
-To follow this guide you need -

-*	Kubernetes Cluster

 *	3-node Portworx cluster running on Kubernetes.